Discover the Flavors of Piedmont’s Alba & Langhe Region

 • Alba’s white truffle: more delicate than the black truffle, so don’t expect a dizzying flavor.
 You need to concentrate and have a clean palate to really appreciate its taste.
 It’s pretty impossible to take it back home with you, so feast on it as much as you can while you’re there!

-• Hazelnuts: buy a sack at the market (I told you you’ll need an extra suitcase!), try the spreads, the cakes, and the cookies made with hazelnut flour!
+• Hazelnuts: buy a sack at the market (yes, you’ll need an extra suitcase!), try the spreads, the cakes, and the cookies made with hazelnut flour!

 • Robiola cheese: a soft-ripened stracchino-like delight.
 Try it with truffle flakes!